-If you are looking for how to paste an Excel table into Word fit to a page, then you are in the right place.
+If you are looking for how to paste an Excel table into Word to fit onto a page, then you are in the right place.
 Using Excel and Word simultaneously is a common thing in our working sector.
 Sometimes, we need to use Excel tables but need to apply those in Microsoft Word.
-In this article, we’ll try to discuss how to paste an Excel table into Word fit to page.
+In this article, we’ll try to discuss how to paste an Excel table into a Word fit to page.

 Pasting an Excel table into Word is a very easy task.
 We just need to follow some simple steps.